darrylmeyer/chat-stats/README.md

 Contains a list of words that you wish to exclude from the most common words count.
 Contains words like a, an, the, I etc.

+## Known Issues

+Chat history files exported from different Operating Systems have different formats.
+Currently this script only works for files exported from WhatsApp running on an OSX device or an Android device.
+The script will output "This line could not be parsed: " followed by the line if that line in the chat history file does not follow a recognized format.
+This output will not be included in the stats.txt output.

+Multi-line messages.
+The script sees each line as a complete message so if a message runs over multiple lines it only parses the first line of the multi-line message.

 ## Sources

 For the sentiment analysis I'm using [TextBlob](https://github.com/sloria/TextBlob).